Skip to main content

 • HNSW index: a more complex index that is slower to build, but it scales well to large datasets as queries have a logarithmic time complexity.

-This page explains what vector indices are, and what purpose they serve in the Weaviate vector database.
+This page explains what vector indexes are, and what purpose they serve in the Weaviate vector database.

 Why do you need vector indexing?